roe-dl/weewx-sqlupload/README.md

 ### Preserving the original file name extension

-If you set `replace_file_ext_with_php` to `false` (either globally or by file), the original file name extension is not changed.
+If you set `preserve_file_name_extension` to `true` (either globally or by file), the original file name extension is not changed.
 In this case you have to enable PHP within the web server configuration.

 You could do so by putting this into `.htaccess`:
 ```